-Top Varieties: Syrah, Pinot Noir, Chardonnay, Pinot Gris, Merlot
+Top Varieties: Syrah, Pinot Noir, Chardonnay, Pinot Gris, Merlot, Riesling

 Average Annual Precipitation: 11 inches

-This appellation wraps around the tourist-popular Lake Chelan.
-This is a narrow, 50.5 mile, glacier carved lake with depths up to 1,486 feet – among the deepest in the country.
+Lake Chelan is named after a Native American word meaning “deep water.”
+It is a narrow, 50.5 mile, glacier-carved lake with depths up to 1,486 feet – among the deepest in the country.
 The average width of the lake is one mile.
 Lake Chelan is also at the edge of the Cascade Mountain range, with the northern end of the lake in North Cascades National Park.

 Unlike almost all of the other sub-appellations of Columbia Valley, Lake Chelan has a granitic bedrock as opposed to basalt.